Optimizing assortment online and in stores will mean striking a new balance as new variables come into play."

 Goldstein: Brands need to dramatically rethink how they look at the business and use an omnichannel lens, not think about “online” and “offline.”
 They need to rethink in-store tactics, how to launch products more efficiently online and in stores, and sampling.
 Sampling isn’t dead, it’s different.
 Using Walmart online grocery as an example, brands are thinking about the market more holistically and still getting products in front of the customer through sampling at pickup or delivery.

 Also, brands should consider retailer-agnostic platforms, such as Instacart and Shipt.
 Their dramatic increase in traffic is not plateauing.
-How can brands invest in those platforms not tied to one retailer?

 How are these shifts affecting strategies around product innovation?